-SLT can lower raised pressure in the eye (IOP) without the side effects or difficulty of taking eye drops.
+MDLT can lower raised pressure in the eye (IOP) without the side effects or difficulty of taking eye drops.
 The treatment is particularly suitable for people who cannot correctly use, or are intolerant to glaucoma medications.
 It can also be used alongside medication to give a better IOP-lowering effect.
-Recently, it has been shown to be somewhat more effective and cheaper than the use of eye drops.

-SLT has the advantage of not causing any damage to the tissue treated.
+MDLT has the advantage of not causing any damage to the tissue treated.
 It is a flexible treatment option and can be repeated if necessary, if you wish.

 How successful is it at lowering intraocular pressure (IOP)?

-Studies show that there is a success rate of about 80 per cent for SLT, which is four out of five patients.
+Studies show that there is a success rate of about 75 per cent for MDLT, which is about three out of every four patients.
 Most patients responded well to the treatment, but others did not respond at all.